stmar89/AlgEt/doc/ListOfCommands.md

 *returns Hom(A,\C) as a sequence of maps.
 The precision of \C is given by the optional parameter "Precision".
 Default value is 30*

-# List of functions
+# List of instrinsics in Elt.m:
- in Elt.m.m:
 --

 <pre>